Aesthisia/LLMinator/README.md

 | --host           | 127.0.0.1 | Host or IP address on which the server will listen for incoming connections |
 | --port           | 7860      | Launch gradio with given server port                                        |
 | --share          | False     | This generates a public shareable link that you can send to anybody         |

+### WebSocket Generate API

+The `/generate` API route enables real-time text generation by allowing you to submit prompts and receive responses.

+**Local Testing:**

+Run `uvicorn main:app --reload`<br/>
+Connect to `ws://localhost:8000/generate`

+**Testing on Any Machine:**

+Run `uvicorn main:app --reload --host 0.0.0.0 --port 8000`<br/>
+Use `ws://your-ip:8000/generate` (replace with your IP)

+**Integration with Frontends:**

+The provided `example/index.html` demonstrates basic usage of the generate API.
+You can integrate it with any frontend framework like React.js

 ## Installation and Development Tips